 Matt the Thresher

-An award-winning, elegant gastro pub in Dublin serving fresh-caught Irish seafood, Matt the Thresher – which has hosted famous guests, such as the late Anthony Bourdain and Michelle Obama – is a top choice for Dublin fine dining in a pub atmosphere.
+An award-winning, elegant gastro pub in Dublin serving fresh-caught Irish seafood, Matt the Thresher is a top choice for Dublin fine dining in a pub atmosphere.
+They have even hosted famous guests, such as the late Anthony Bourdain and former first lady Michelle Obama.

 Dublin Drinking Experiences: Pub Crawls, Tastings and Tours

-Our list features the best pubs to visit in Dublin, but visitors looking for guided experiences have many options, as well!
+While our list features the best pubs to visit in Dublin on vacation, visitors looking for guided experiences have many options, as well!

 Irish Whiskey Museum

-Irish Whiskey is available in all of the bars and pubs in Dublin, but there is no better place to learn about the iconic drink than at the Irish Whiskey Museum.
-Participants get a thorough introduction to Irish Whiskey – and then get to taste it, too!
+Sure, Irish Whiskey is available in all of the bars and pubs in Dublin, but there is no better place to learn about the iconic drink than at the Irish Whiskey Museum!
+Participants get a thorough introduction to Irish Whiskey – and of course get to taste it, too.
 Find out more!

 Guinness Storehouse

 The Guinness Storehouse located at the famous St. James’s Gate Brewery is absolutely one of the top attractions in Dublin.
-Visitors get to tour the facilities and then drink a pint of Guinness at the rooftop Gravity Bar – one of the most popular bars in Dublin, Ireland, which can only be accessed via a tour.
-Get your tour tickets here!
+Visitors get to tour the facilities and then drink a pint of fresh Guinness at the rooftop Gravity Bar.
+Get your tour tickets!

 Jameson Distillery Tour